FrostSource/HLA-Backpack-System/README.md

 *Fires when the player puts this item in their backpack.*
 * **Output > User2**
 *Fires when the player retrieves this item from their backpack.*
+### Custom Keys
+*StoreSound (string) - The path to the sound the item will play when put in backpack.
+*RetrieveSound (string) - The path to the sound the item will play when taken from backpack.
+*GrabOffset (string) - A vector3 of offset values (x,y,z) defining the offset from the hand that the object will be when retrieved.
+Each number separated by a space.
+*GrabAngle (string) - A vector3 of euler angles (pitch,yaw,roll) defining the rotation relative to the hand that the object will be when retrieved.
+Each number separated by a space.

+## Backpack System Offset Helper
+**\maps\backpack_system_offset_helper.vmap** is a work-in-progress map to aid the process of finding custom grab offset/angle values for any prop.